Natural History Museum

 FAQ

-Inside it shows a thriving collection of fossils from Bolca in Val d'Alpone and the museum has almost 3 million exhibits.
+It has a flourishing collection of fossils from Bolca in the Val d'Alpone and the museum possesses nearly 3 million specimens.

-There are many animals on display: from the smallest, such as insects, to the largest ones, the bear is an example.
+There are many animals inside: from the smallest, such as insects, to larger ones, with the bear as an example.

-What is one of the peculiarities of the Museum’s building?
+What is one of the peculiarities of the Museum's location?

-The Museum is housed in a palace of great historical and architectural importance: Palazzo Pompeii.
-It was designed by the architect Michele Sanmicheli.
+The Museum is housed in a building of great historical and architectural significance: Palazzo Pompei.
+Built in Renaissance style, it was designed by the architect Michele Sanmicheli.

-It is possible to access the monument with small dogs only inside special bags (pet carrier), with medium and large dogs on a leash and equipped with muzzle in the exhibition area, after behavioral evaluation of the dog.
-Guide dogs for the visually impaired, assistance dogs for the disabled and alert dogs (diabetes, epilepsy, etc.) are always allowed.
-Dogs are not allowed in the case of guided tours; coffee breaks; set-ups; in the case of special temporary exhibitions that require special maintenance; if female, during the period of estrum and in pregnancy and in case of illness.
-To know the complete requirements for admission to the monument and the responsibilities of those who visit the museum with their dog, we invite you to take a look at the complete pet policy attached.
+It is possible to access the monument with small dogs exclusively inside appropriate bags (carriers), and with medium and large dogs on a leash and muzzled in the exhibition areas, subject to behavioral assessment of the dog.
+Guide dogs for the visually impaired, assistance dogs for disabled individuals, and alert dogs (for diabetes, epilepsy, etc.) are always permitted.
+Dogs are not allowed during guided tours, coffee breaks, set-ups, special temporary exhibitions requiring special maintenance, if female during estrus or pregnancy, and if unwell.
+To know the complete admission requirements for the site and the responsibilities of those visiting the museum with a dog, we invite you to view the full text of the pet policy attached.

 When to visit

-Closed on Mondays, December 25 and January 1st.
+Closed on Monday, December 25, and January 1.

 Contact